 Valerio, who recently finished his PhD at Manchester with Mike Ingleson, has started his postdoctoral research in our group.
 Greetings, Valerio!

 The group's twitter page (@AggarwalLab) is now up and running.
-Feel free to follow us, using the button above, for an insight into our labs!
+Feel free to follow us, using the button just below the group picture, for an insight into our labs!

 We have a new postdoc, Lin, who joins us on a DFG Fellowship.
 Welcome, Lin!